 Thanks to improvements in the capabilities of digital printing, custom packaging is in reach of more businesses like yours than ever before.
-No matter the size of your operation, you’re no longer limited to a plain brown box or colored tissue paper that doesn’t quite match your branding.
+No matter the size of your operation, you’re no longer limited to a plain brown box or coloured tissue paper that doesn’t quite match your branding.
 All it takes is your logo, a bit of imagination, and suddenly you’ve got the elements to some potentially eye-catching custom packaging artwork.

 So how do you ensure those elements can be used?
 Here’s how to recognize if your graphics are ready to be used in custom packaging artwork.